Life Insurance Cost Guide

 - Is life insurance for me?

-Buying life insurance is a smart financial decision if any of the following apply to you:
+Buying a policy is a smart financial decision if any of the following apply to you:

 Other people rely on your income for their living expenses.
-Most people see life insurance as a key component of financial security for their families.
+Most people see it as a key component of financial security for their families.

 You want to preserve your wealth for heirs.
-Life insurance proceeds are tax-free, meaning they can be used to pass wealth from one generation to the next.
+Proceeds are tax-free, meaning they can be used to pass wealth from one generation to the next.

 You don’t have enough savings to cover funeral expenses.
 Will your heirs need to use their own money for final arrangements?
 If so, life insurance is a good way to take of any financial considerations with your burial.

 You want to build a tax-free cash cushion for retirement.
-Permanent life insurance can be a smart, long-term piece of a broader retirement strategy.
+Permanent products can be a smart, long-term piece of a broader retirement strategy.

-If you are a single adult with no children, renting an apartment, and with no personal debt, you may not need to purchase life insurance.
+If you are a single adult with no children, renting an apartment, and with no personal debt, you may not need to purchase any product at all.

-If you are married, have children, own your own home, and have several loans, financial experts usually recommend taking out life insurance to replace 7- to 10-times your annual income.
-That’s generally considered enough coverage for your family to have time to adjust its standard of living to a new reality.
+If you are married, have children, own your own home, and have several loans, financial experts usually recommend taking out enough to replace 7- to 10-times your annual income.
+That’s generally considered enough for your family to have time to adjust its standard of living to a new reality.

 If you have unique circumstances, like a child with special needs, or if you are caring for elderly parents, you might need much more coverage.
 There really is no one-size-fits-all answer.